innovationfleet/cca_for_splunk/roles/cca.splunk.onboarding/README.md

 `splunk/etc/cluster/ENVIRONMENT_NAME/CLUSTER_NAME` CLUSTER_NAME must match the `cluster` name in the `hosts` inventory file.
 The default names are cluster_c1-c9 and can be changed to anything that has a name with alphanumeric english characters as well as hyphen (`-`) and underscore (`_`).
 The CLUSTER_NAME value will also be used as the Cluster label on the Index Cluster and be visible in the Monitoring Console.

-### Master-apps - env_specific
+### Master-apps - selectable
-Store environment specific apps here and cherry pick those that should be deployed to respective search head cluster by specifying them in `environments/ENVIRONMENT_NAME/cluster_manger_cluster_cX`
+Store environment specific apps here and cherry pick those that should be deployed to respective search head cluster by specifying them in `environments/ENVIRONMENT_NAME/cluster_manager_cluster_cX`

 ### Master-apps - environment - cluster name
 All apps stored in a `splunk/etc/cluster/ENVIRONMENT_NAME/CLUSTER_NAME` directory will be merged with any cherry picked apps and deployed to the search head deployer.
 This eases configuration management of apps where custom apps can just be added to this directory and deployed.